Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

-where $\vec{n}(s)$ is the internal force vector carried by the string, defined as the force that the distal string material exerts on the proximal material.
-Dividing by $ds$ and allowing $ds \rightarrow 0$, we get
+where $\vec{n}(s)$ is the internal force vector carried by the needle, parallel to the needle path toward the needle's tip, and representing the transfer of $\vec{F}_{\mathrm{ins}}$ to $\vec{F}_{\!p}$.
+The inset in Fig.~\ref{fig:needle-path-and-piece} shows the $\vec{n}(s)$ vector is the force that the proximal material exerts on the distal material.
+Dividing by $ds$ and allowing $ds \rightarrow \num{0}$, then

 where the dot represents the derivative with respect to $s$.
-This is the conventional Cosserat string equilibrium equation as given in~\cite{Rucker2011_TRO,antmanProblemsNonlinearElasticity2005}, with the distributed force separated into two orthogonal components.
-The internal force vector $\vec{n}(s)$ is assumed to be parallel to the tangent vector $\dot{\vec{p}}(s)$, implying that the string cannot carry internal shear loads.
-Thus we have
+This is the conventional Cosserat-string equilibrium equation~\cite{Rucker2011_TRO,Antman2005_Chapter14}, with the distributed force separated into two orthogonal components.
+The assumption that the internal force vector $\vec{n}(s)$ is aligned with the tangent vector $\dot{\vec{p}}(s)$ implies that the needle cannot carry internal shear loads.
+Thus

-where the scalar $n(s)$ represents the compressive force carried by the needle shaft at $s$.
+where the scalar $n(s) = \|\vec{n}(s)\|$ represents the compressive force carried by the needle shaft at $s$.
 Substituting these into~\eqref{eqn:force-equation} and decomposing into the parallel and perpendicular components, we get

-For any path-length parameterized curve $\vec{p}(s)$, the magnitude of $\ddot{\vec{p}}(s)$ is the curvature $\kappa(s)$, thus
+For any path-length parameterized curve $\vec{p}(s)$, the magnitude of $\ddot{\vec{p}}(s)$ is the curvature, $\kappa(s)$, thus

-where $f_t(s)$ is the magnitude of $\vec{f}_t(s)$.
+where $f_{\!\bot}(s)$ is the magnitude of $\vec{f}_{\!\bot}(s)$.